sdepold/NoSpec/README.md

 # Accessing your library

 NoSpec provides the _define_ method, which allows you to access your library and NoSpec to watch your lib for changes (AutoSpec).
-Here is an example (according to the folder structured explained earlier):
+Here is an example (according to the folder structure explained earlier):

     <lib/myLib.js>
     exports.MyLib = function(name){